brendancrebs/butler/specs/butler_config.md

 - Default: false

 - Description: `runAll` enabled a full build.
 This means all tasks should be run regardless of the git diff.
+A full build will also be triggered if any of the following conditions are met:
+  1. The a `publishBranch` variable is not set.
+This can be set through the `publishBranch` config option or the `--publish-branch` cli flag.
+  2. The environment variable `BUTLER_SHOULD_RUN_ALL` is set to true.
+  3. The git branch Butler runs on is the `publish branch`.
+  4. A `critical path` has been changed.
+  5. `Dependency analysis` is disabled.
+  6. The version of a language has been changed.

 #### lint